Scoparia ustimacula: Description

 Hudson described this species as follows:

 The expansion of the wings is a little over 3/4 inch.
 The fore-wings are bright golden-brown and very glossy with dark brown markings edged with white; there is a small brown patch at the base; the first line is very slender, white, faintly edged with brown towards the termen; the orbicular and claviform are very large, touching, dark brown edged with white; the reniform is extremely large and conspicuous, very dark brown edged with white; the second line is white and very slender; the sub-terminal line is broad, white, broken near the middle and rather irregular; there is a terminal series of blackish marks.
 The hind-wings are pale och eous, glossy, with a grey discal spot and terminal shading.

 This moth is distinctive in appearance and tends to be larger when collected at higher altitudes.
 S. ustimacula can be distinguished by the pair of large, dark brown, white boarded, forewing markings.
 Sometimes these patches join to form an M shape.
 The male of this species has long antennal ciliations.

 Distribution

 This species is endemic to New Zealand and is found throughout the country.
 It is regarded as being fairly common.

 Habitat

 S. ustimacula inhabits dense native forested areas and can be collected by beating the scrub and overhanging forest branches.
 This species can be found at altitudes from sea level up to approximately 1000 m.

 Behaviour

 The adults of this species are on the wing throughout the year but are more frequently seen from September to March.
 The adults active at night and are attracted to light.
+They have been collected via a mercury vapour light trap.